Professional Practice Examinations

 You can write this examination 3 times.
 Each time you attempt the exam, you are required to pay the examination fee.
 Those who fail to pass the Professional Practice Exam in 3 sessions are required to wait 12 months before attempting the examination for a fourth time.
 All fourth or subsequent attempts will require a letter addressed to the Credentials Committee requesting permission to attempt the exam again.
 The Credentials Committee reviews and makes decisions regarding these requests on a case-to-case basis.

-The results of the examination are released via email approximately 2–3 weeks after the examination date.
+The results of the examination are released through the Application Status portal (login required) approximately 3–4 weeks after the examination date.
 Engineers and Geoscientists BC will always release results prior to the next examination application deadline.

 Applicants of Engineers and Geoscientists BC and registered trainees can apply and pay for the Professional Practice Exam through their Account.